sgoldenlab/simba/docs/tutorial.md

 ### Step 10: Sklearn Visualization
 These steps generate visualizations of features and machine learning classification results.
-This includes images and videos of the animals with prediction overlays, gantt plots, line plots, paths plots and data plots.
-In this step the different frames can also be merged into video mp4 format.
+This includes images and videos of the animals with prediction overlays, gantt plots, line plots, paths plots and data plots etc. In this step the different videos can also be merged into video mp4 format.

 ![](/images/visualization_11_20.PNG)